Preauthorization & Capture

 "financial_operation": "PREAUTHORIZATION",

-"token": "token_card", // Token of the tokenized card
+"token": "token_card", // Tokenized card ID

 "acceptance_token": "acceptance_token", // Acceptance token